 In a previous article I wrote called, ‘10 annoying leadership habits to avoid at all costs’ , I shared some of my key leadership frustrations experienced over the last 3 decades.
 It seemed to have caused quite a stir at the time; perhaps because so many people could relate to its content.

-For every negative there has to be a positive and this blog sets out to create that balance.
+For every negative there has to be a positive and this article sets out to create that balance.
 The same 3 decades have taught me that there are certain characteristics and behaviours that we need from our leaders.
 The people you are leading are making 10 requests from you.
-Going out of your way to fulfil them to the best of your ability is the distinction between a mindful leader and a mediocre one.
+Going out of your way to fulfill them to the best of your ability is the distinction between a mindful leader and a mediocre one.

 1. Know me

 I don’t want you to be my best friend, hug me and call me ‘buddy’ every time we pass each other in the corridor.
 I would like you to know my name, what I do and why I do it.
 If you know roughly how long I’ve worked for the business, whether I’m married and have a family that would be great too.

 If you have some idea of what makes me tick in terms of my values that would be wonderful.
 If you took a little time to understand what motivates me, what frustrates me and what really annoys me that would work as well.
 If you had any idea what’s stopping me from doing the best job I can for you and what’s getting in my way that would be nice.

 Until you show me otherwise, all I can see is your title and car parking space.
 If you could just give me a glimpse of the real you so that I could relate to you on a personal level that would be so reassuring.

 I know you are the CEO or Head of … but who are you really behind the title.

 Are you really like me or completely different.
 Do you have hopes, fears, dreams like I do?
 What keeps you awake at night and what matters to you outside of work?
 Show me who you are apart from my boss.